Blog Layout

 Typically, if you’re eligible for COBRA, you’ll also be eligible for an ACA plan.
 When you purchase healthcare through the ACA marketplace, you may also be eligible for subsidies.
 These include a premium tax credit health insurance subsidy and a cost-sharing subsidy.

 There are also state-sponsored health insurance plans, depending on the state.
-Not all states have them, so check with yours to see what’s available.
+Arizona has a State Plan for Medicaid and a State Plan for the Children’s Health Insurance Program (KidsCare), which are partnerships between the Arizona Health Care Cost Containment System and the Centers for Medicare and Medicaid Services.
+Not all states have State Plans, so check with yours to see what’s available.

 When you might want an ACA plan: ACA plans can vary greatly in provider options and in costs.
 If you have flexibility in what providers you’re willing to see, and you’re eligible for subsidies, an ACA plan may make sense.
 You’ll be able to research all your plan options and choose the one that works best for you.

 If you have pre-existing conditions, the ACA plan may also be a good option for coverage.
 Keep in mind, navigating the marketplace can be a little challenging with all the options that are available.
-You can call the ACA hotline if you have questions.
+You can contact us for free expert ACA guidance through the process.
+We will learn all about your budget and your unique healthcare needs, and we’ll present you with all your options so you can compare them before you choose.

 3. Private Health Insurance Plans